-So you've had you heart set on a built-in, bespoke pantry cupboard or a gorgeous (but way too pricey) Welsh dresser – instead of blowing half your budget on one piece, cut the costs of your new kitchen by buying them second hand.
+So you've had you heart set on a built-in, bespoke pantry cupboard or a gorgeous (but way too pricey) Welsh dresser?
+Instead of blowing half your budget on one piece, cut the costs of your new kitchen by buying them second hand.
 You'll find some gorgeous, cheaper, pieces on places like eBay, Etsy, even Facebook Marketplace has some gems.
-Plus, we love the look of a few unique, freestanding pieces mixed into a new kitchen; it works particularly well if you are after that rustic, farmhouse kitchen look.
+Plus, we love the look of a few unique, freestanding pieces mixed into a new kitchen; it works particularly well if you are after a rustic, farmhouse kitchen look.

-12. Add more work surface space with a kitchen island
+13. Add more worksurface space with a kitchen island

 Need more worktop space in your kitchen?
-Investing in a kitchen island is a much cheaper option than adding an extension or knocking down walls, so try that first.
-You will find loads of gorgeous kitchen island ideas over in our feature so go and get inspired as to what you can do with your space.
+Consider kitchen island ideas – a much cheaper option than adding an extension or knocking down walls.

 This goes without saying for appliances.
 If your larger appliances still work, then keeping them rather than replacing is an obvious way to cut back on your new kitchen costs.
-But you can also repurpose or reuse parts of your old kitchen.
-Maybe your wooden worktop just needs a bit of TLC and you could reuse it?
-You could also reuse is to create a kitchen island of a breakfast bar.
+But you can also repurpose or re-use parts of your old kitchen.
+Maybe your wooden worktop just needs a bit of TLC and you could re-use it?
+You could also reuse it to create a kitchen island or a breakfast bar.
 The same goes for your kitchen doors: if you can't salvage them with a lick of paint, consider reusing them in a utility room or even your garage.

 Don't overlook the fact that buying new kitchen appliances is going to substantially up your new kitchen cost, so make the most of sales!
 Be on the lookout on big brands sites like Currys, John Lewis and AO.com because you can usually find deals all year round.
 Even if they aren't that obvious, search for clearance sections that are usually hidden away, sign up for newsletters so you know when sales are happening or just keep an eye on our deals page.